Your floor moves. And stays.

 Apply

 Request early access.
 Every application is reviewed individually.
-We are looking for practitioners who use AI seriously and want it to get better over time.
+We are looking for practitioners who use AI seriously and want it to get measurably better over time.

 Or get a referral